TheTwitchy/xxer/README.md

 ## "Features"
   * Only has one exfiltration point (currently, the FTP password).
 Obviously this can be changed up as needed, but may require some basic code changes (specifically in the FTP handlers).
   * Install via ``pip``.
 Needs at least a requirements.txt or a setup.py.
 For now just clone and run.
   * Currently serves up everything in the folder in which it was run over HTTP.
-Probably not a huge security risk, but something you should be aware of, espeially on a public server.
+Probably not a huge security risk, but something you should be aware of, especially on a public server.
   * Integrated server file/directory browsing as a future upgrade?

 ## Troubleshooting